 - My Account

-Additionally, Jones has an Honorary Doctorate in Communications from Allegheny College in Allegheny, PA, Honorary Doctorates of Humane Letters, Drew University, Madison, NJ, Lincoln University, PA and the University of San Francisco.
+Additionally, Jones has an Honorary Doctorate in Communications from Allegheny College in Allegheny, PA, Honorary Doctorates of Humane Letters, Drew University, Madison, NJ, Lincoln University, PA, and the University of San Francisco.
 Through his work in the civil rights movement, Mr. Jones has dramatically impacted the course of American history.
 In April 1963, he drafted the settlement agreement between the City of Birmingham and Martin Luther King, Jr. to bring about the end of demonstrations and the desegregation of department stores and public accommodations.

-In a distinguished career, Jones served as speechwriter and counsel to Martin Luther King, Jr., he also coordinated the legal defense of Dr. King and the other leaders of the Southern Christian Leadership Conference against the libel suits filed against them and The New York Times by the police commissioner and other city officials of Birmingham, AL. The Supreme Court ruling in this case ' Sullivan v.
+In a distinguished career, Jones served as speechwriter and counsel to Martin Luther King, Jr. he also coordinated the legal defense of Dr. King and the other leaders of the Southern Christian Leadership Conference against the libel suits filed against them and The New York Times by the police commissioner and other city officials of Birmingham, AL. The Supreme Court ruling in this case ' Sullivan v.
 The New York Times ' resulted in the landmark decision on the current law of libel.
-In September 1971, he again found himself at the center of history-in-the-making when, at the request of Governor Nelson A. Rockefeller; he was requested to negotiate an end to the historic Attica prison inmate rebellion.
+In September 1971, he again found himself at the center of history-in-the-making when at the request of Governor Nelson A. Rockefeller, he was requested to negotiate an end to the Attica prison inmate rebellion.
 In finance, Jones partnered with Sanford I. Weill and Arthur Levitt, Jr., as an Allied Member of the New York Stock Exchange (NYSE), in the Wall Street investment banking firm Carter, Berlind & Weill.
-Jones was the first African American to be named an allied member of the New York Stock Exchange.
+Jones was the first Black to be named an allied member of the New York Stock Exchange.

-Jones has been the subject of numerous television and radio interview programs, appearing in such notable media vehicles as CNN, The O'Reilly Factor, The Tavis Smiley Show, NY1's One-on-One with Budd Mishkin, and NPR radio.
-A much requested speaker, he has addressed standing-room-only corporate audiences at Citigroup and the U.S. headquarters of British Petroleum and was the featured speaker at a university-wide lecture commemorating the 78th birthday celebration of Dr. King delivered to faculty and students at Stanford during Black History Month (an event which was broadcast live to local radio stations throughout the Bay Area).
-Jones has served on the prestigious boards of The Impact Repertory Theater & Dance Co. and The Theatre Development Fund NYC, in New York, NY; the Franklin & Eleanor Roosevelt Institute in Hyde Park, NY; and the College-Bound Student Alliance in Boulder, CO.
+Jones has been the subject of numerous television and radio interview programs, appearing in notable media such as CNN, The O'Reilly Factor, The Tavis Smiley Show, NY1's One-on-One with Budd Mishkin, and NPR radio.
+A much-requested speaker, he has addressed standing-room-only corporate audiences at Citigroup and the U.S. headquarters of British Petroleum and was the featured speaker at a university-wide lecture commemorating the 78th birthday celebration of Dr. King delivered to faculty and students at Stanford during Black History Month (an event which was broadcast live to local radio stations throughout the Bay Area).
+Jones has served on the prestigious boards of The Impact Repertory Theater & Dance Co. and The Theatre Development Fund NYC in New York, NY; the Franklin & Eleanor Roosevelt Institute in Hyde Park, NY; and the College-Bound Student Alliance in Boulder, CO.